Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} In \cite{Bar-NatanDancso:KTG} the authors prove that there is no \emph{homomorphic} expansion for KTGs.
+\parpic[r]{ } In \cite{Bar-NatanDancso:KTG} the authors prove that there is no \emph{homomorphic} expansion for KTGs.
 This theorem, as well as the proof, applies to long KTGs with slight modifications.
-However there is a well-known --- and nearly homomorphic --- expansion constructed by extending the Kontsevich integral to KTGs and renormalizing at the vertices.
-There are several constructions that do this (\cite{MurakamiOhtsuki:KTGs}, \cite{ChepteaLe:EvenAssociator}, \cite{Dancso:KIforKTG}).
+However there are well-known --- and nearly homomorphic --- expansions constructed by extending the Kontsevich integral to KTGs, or from Drinfel'd associators.
+There are several such constructions (\cite{MurakamiOhtsuki:KTGs}, \cite{ChepteaLe:EvenAssociator}, \cite{Dancso:KIforKTG}).
 For now, let us denote any one of these expansions by $Z^{old}$.
-All the $Z^{old}$ are almost homomorphic: they intertwine every operation except for edge unzip with their chord-diagrammatic counterparts; but commutativity with unzip fails by a controlled amount, as shown on the right.
+All $Z^{old}$ are ``almost homomorphic'': they intertwine every operation except for edge unzip with their chord-diagrammatic counterparts; but commutativity with unzip fails by a controlled amount, as shown on the right.
 Here $\glos{\nu}$ denotes the ``invariant of the unknot'', the value of which was conjectured in \cite{Bar-NatanGaroufalidisRozanskyThurston:WheelsWheeling} and proven in \cite{Bar-NatanLeThurston:TwoApplications}.

 In \cite{Bar-NatanDancso:KTG} the authors fix this anomaly by slightly changing the space of KTGs and adding some extra combinatorics (``dots'' on the edges), and construct a homomorphic expansion for this new space by a slight adjustment of $Z^{old}$.
 Here we are going to use a similar but different adjustment of the space of trivalent 1- and 2-tangles.
 Namely we break the symmetry of the vertices and restrict the set of allowed unzips.